 In accordance with the DCGC and our articles of association, shareholders having the right to put an item on the agenda under the rules described above shall exercise such right only after consulting the management board in that respect.
 If one or more shareholders intend to request that an item be put on the agenda that may result in a change in the company's strategy (for example, the removal of managing directors or supervisory directors), the management board must be given the opportunity to invoke a reasonable period to respond to such intention.
 Such period shall not exceed 180 days (or such other period as may be stipulated for such purpose by Dutch law and/or the DCGC from time to time).
 If invoked, the management board must use such response period for further deliberation and constructive consultation, in any event with the shareholders(s) concerned, and shall explore the alternatives.
-At the end of the response time, the management board shall report on this consultation and the exploration of alternatives to the general meeting of shareholders.
-This shall be supervised by our supervisory board.
-The response period may be invoked only once for any given general meeting of shareholders and shall not apply: (a) in respect of a matter for which a response period has been previously invoked; or (b) if a shareholder holds at least 75% of the company's issued share capital as a consequence of a successful public bid.
+At the end of the response time, the management board shall report on this consultation and the exploration of alternatives to the general meeting of shareholders and shall not apply: (a) in respect of a matter for which a response period has been previously invoked; or (b) if a shareholder holds at least 75% of the company's issued share capital as a consequence of a successful public bid.
 The response period may also be invoked in response to shareholders or others with meeting rights under Dutch law requesting that a general meeting of shareholders be convened, as described above.

 The general meeting is presided over by the chairman of the supervisory board.
 If no chairman has been elected or if he or she is not present at the meeting, the general meeting shall be presided over by another supervisory director present at the meeting.
 If no supervisory director is present, the meeting shall be presided over by our CEO.
+If no CEO has been elected or if he or she is not present at the meeting, the general meeting shall be presided over by our CEO.
 If no CEO has been elected or if he or she is not present at the meeting, the general meeting shall be presided over by another managing director present at the meeting.
 If no managing director is present at the meeting, the general meeting shall be presided over by any other person appointed by the general meeting.
 In each case, the person who should chair the general meeting pursuant to the rules described above may appoint another person to chair the general meeting instead.
 Managing directors and supervisory directors may always attend a general meeting of shareholders.
 In these meetings, they have an advisory vote.
 The chairman of the meeting may decide at his or her discretion to admit other persons to the meeting.